 U.S. Army All-American Bowl

 The U.S. Army All-American Bowl is the premier high school football event in the country, featuring more than 90 of America’s best senior high school football players.
 The U.S. Army All-American Bowl is played annually at the Alamodome in San Antonio, Texas, and broadcast live on NBC.
-In 2013, the Bowl drew a crowd of nearly 40,133, the largest to date.
+In 2014, the Bowl drew a crowd of 40,017, the second largest to date.
 The U.S. Army All-American Bowl is an iconic high school all-star event, as well as a must-see for recruiting pundits nationwide for over a decade.

 Since its inception, the Bowl has been a launching pad for college and NFL stars, including Adrian Peterson, Patrick Peterson, Andrew Luck.
 More than 200 Army All-Americans currently play in the NFL and more than 1,000 have played for NCAA universities and colleges.
 Every April, some of our alumni officially enter the professional ranks during the NFL Draft.